-- Beyond a shared name, water kefir is not at all the same as milk kefir, and you cannot use it to culture dairy (and vice versa).
-My water kefir is slightly brown due to the molasses in my mix.
+- Beyond having a similar name, water kefir is not at all the same as milk kefir, and you cannot use it to culture dairy (or vice versa.)
+My grains are slightly brown due to the molasses in my mix.
 They are generally clear if cultured in straight sugar.

-- Water kefir needs to eat sucrose (sugar, molasses, coconut palm sugar, maple syrup).
+- The grains need to eat sucrose (sugar, molasses, coconut palm sugar, maple syrup).
 You cannot use high fructose sweeteners (agave, rice syrup) or other sugar substitutes.
-However, here is how you can culture low sugar water kefir.
+However, it is possible to occasionally make a low sugar water kefir.

-- Like all SCOBYs (symbiotic colony of bacteria and yeast) it needs to be cared for.
-To keep your water kefir healthy and happy, you will need to feed your grains at least once a week.
+- Like all SCOBYs (symbiotic colony of bacteria and yeast), water kefir grains needs to be cared for.
+To keep the grains healthy and happy, feed the grains sugar water at least once a week.

-- Water kefir can be stored in the fridge for up to three weeks in a fresh culturing solution.
+- The grains can be stored in the fridge for up to three weeks in a fresh culturing solution.

 How to Make Water Kefir